camrev/camrev.github.io/_pages/about.md

 •	Estimating the General Equilibrium Effects of Services Trade Liberalisation (RIE, 2022)

-•	How to make trade agreements work better for society (SNF Project)
+•	How to make trade agreements work better for society (SNF Project, with Richard Baldwin and Giovanni Donato)

-•	Import ban in Sri Lanka
+•	Import ban in Sri Lanka (with Ana Fernandes and Devaki Ghose)

 •	Trade and Reputation: the impact of certification